home-assistant/developers.home-assistant/docs/auth_api.md

 ## Long-lived access token

-A long-lived access token is usually used for 3rd party API calls and webhook-ish integrations.
-To generate a long-lived access token, an active websocket connection has to be established.
+Long-lived access tokens are valid for 10 years.
+These are useful for integrating with third-party APIs and webhook-style integrations.
+Long-lived access tokens can be created using the **"Long-Lived Access Tokens"** section at the bottom of a user's Home Assistant profile page.

-Send websocket command `auth/long_lived_access_token` will create a long-lived access token for current user.
-Access token will not be saved in Home Assistant.
-User need to record the token in secure place.
+You can also generate a long-lived access token using the websocket command `auth/long_lived_access_token`, which will create a long-lived access token for current user.
+The access token string is not saved in Home Assistant; you must record it in a secure place.

 ```json
 {